jestjs/jest/docs/SnapshotTesting.md

 ### Tests Should Be Deterministic

-Snapshots must not include platform specific or other non-deterministic data.
+Your tests should be deterministic.
+That is, running the same tests multiple times on a component that has not changed should produce the same results every time.
+You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.

 For example, if you have a [Clock](https://github.com/facebook/jest/blob/master/examples/snapshot/Clock.react.js) component that uses `Date.now()`, the snapshot generated from this component will be different every time the test case is run.
 In this case we can [mock the Date.now() method](/jest/docs/mock-functions.html) to return a consistent value every time the test is run: